harrymkt/hguinav/demo/content/docs/search.md

 {{% /details %}}

 ### pagefind
-This format is default used in this theme, and is best for large content.
+This format is default used in this theme and is best for large content.
 However, this cannot be used in preview, such as `hugo serve`.
 This format requires to have Python installed, and `pagefind[extended]` package.

 {{% details summary="Setup Pagefind" %}}
 #### Setup Pagefind